 Large yachts can be accommodated here, but the outer berths can be subject to wash making them potentially uncomfortable.

 All the usual facilities are available with water and electricity (included in the berthing fee) on the pontoons and showers and launderette ashore.
 The fuel berth at the southern entrance to this Marina is open from 9 AM to 5:45 PM in the summer, but closes at 2:45 PM in the winter months.
 Good attention to fendering will be necessary as this area is subject to surge and wash.
-Berthing fees (2013) are around £2.75 per metre per day in the season with a minimum charge of £22; short stays £1.15 per metre with a minimum charge of £10 but free if taking on fuel.
+Berthing fees (2016) are around £3.10 per metre per day in the season with a minimum charge of £24.80; short stays £1.38 per metre with a minimum charge of £10 but free if taking on fuel.
 Berthing charges run mid-day to mid-day.
 Wifi is available and the first four hours is included in the mooring fee.

 Excellent facilities for the boat are available on site and nearby, with the old Camper and Nicholson's yard now being called "Endeavour Quay" and able to handle vessels up to 180 tonnes.
 Check the directory to see the scope of businesses based here.
 There is a new "eatery" here called the Boat House Cafe which caters for breakfast, lunch and evening meal.

 On the West side again, just north of Gosport Marina lies the Royal Clarence Marina.
 This is set in a former Royal Navy victualling yard that dealt with feeding and watering the Portsmouth Fleet in the 18th and 19th century.